Best Portable Air Conditioners

 Sometimes a venting kit is also included, to make it easier.
 If you’re planning to use the portable AC for multiple rooms, buying a second venting kit and installing it in the other room could save your summer self some time.

 If you don't have an exhaust point in the room/s you're cooling, a portable air conditioner is probably not practical for you, as the vast majority of models rely on an exhaust hose.

-Pro Tip: To get an idea of how loud your portable air conditioner will be, check the decibel level (dB) of a prospective air conditioner.
 Most portable air conditioners are between 48-60 dB.
-For reference, the average noise level for a portable AC is around 53dB, which equates to the sound of a normal conversation.
-A decibel rating of 53 dB and under would be suitable for most rooms.
+For reference, the average noise level for a portable AC is around 53dB, similar to the sound of a normal conversation.
+A decibel rating of 53 dB and under is suitable for most rooms.
 If you don’t want to compromise on performance, the highest dB rating that would still be somewhat ear-friendly is 58 db.

 Since summer can often be humid and air conditioners are cold (the nature of their job), condensation is bound to happen.
 However sometimes the degree of condensation a portable aircon generates can be surprising.
 Some air conditioners that aren’t effective at dealing with condensation may even leave wet spots on the floor.

 Since cleaning up after your AC is probably not high on your list of fun things to do, it’s helpful to understand how a portable air conditioner will handle condensation.
 These are the three options you have when it comes to condensation – choose one that will be sustainable and easy to manage for you.

 - Drip air conditioners: These contain condensation containers, which are internal containers that collect water and have to be emptied periodically.

 - Partial drip air conditioners: Some condensation collects inside a drip pan, and the rest is vented outside.
 This pan sits on your floor and needs o be emptied to prevent overflow.